 CENTRAL ETOBICOKE NEIGHBOURHOOD WATCH

 Central Etobicoke Neighbourhood Watch is a cooperative network of local Neighbourhood Watch groups in Central Etobicoke including communities such as Islington Village, Thorncrest Village, Princess Gardens, West Deane Park, Eatonville, Humber Valley Village and The Kingsway.
-For more information you can email them at CentralEtobicokeWatch@gmail.com or click below for more information.
+For more information you can email them at CentralEtobicokeWatch@gmail.com.

 DO I NEED A BUILDING PERMIT?